harrewarre/harrewarre.github.io/docs/blog/posts/a-fresh-start.md

 ---
 date: 2017-07-20
+description: A complete refresh of the blog!
 slug: a-fresh-start
-summary: A complete refresh of the blog!
 tags:
 - Blog
 title: A fresh start
 ---
 # A fresh start

 You are looking at the new and improved blogging experience I made for myself.